 Loeser’s Kosher Deli, Riverdale

-The other survivor from when Riverdale was a Jewish neighborhood and my father’s butcher shop was on the same block, this deli has been serving up traditional Jewish favs since 1960.
+The other survivor from when Riverdale was a Jewish neighborhood and my father’s butcher shop was a few doors away, this deli has been serving up traditional Jewish favs since 1960.

 - 214 W. 231st St., 718 601-6665